impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 fi
 ```

-In other words, if the user's input doesn't correspond to an actual command path, then we execute the code inside this `if` block.
+In other words, if there is no valid command path corresponding to the user's input, then we execute the code inside this `if` block.

-<div style="margin: 2em; border-bottom: 1px solid grey"></div>

 That code is: